 The floor area of an attic shall be excluded, even when it is Conditioned Space Volume.

-The floor area of a floor cavity shall be excluded, even when it is Conditioned Space Volume.

 The floor area of a crawlspace shall be excluded, even when it is Conditioned Space Volume.

-Conditioned Space Volume - The volume within a building serviced by a space heating or cooling system designed to maintain space conditions at 78 °F (26 °C) for cooling and 68 °F (20 °C) for heating.
+Conditioned Space Volume - The volume within a Dwelling Unit serviced by a space heating or cooling system designed to maintain space conditions at 78 °F (26 °C) for cooling and 68 °F (20 °C) for heating.
 The following specific spaces are addressed to ensure consistent application of this definition:

-If the volume both above and below a floor cavity meets this definition, then the volume of the floor cavity shall also be included.
-Otherwise the volume of the floor cavity shall be excluded.
+If the volume both above and below a floor assembly meets this definition and is part of the Rated Dwelling Unit, then the volume of the floor assembly shall also be included.
+Otherwise the volume of the floor assembly shall be excluded.

+Exception: The wall height shall extend from the finished floor to the bottom side of the floor decking above the Rated Dwelling Unit for non-top floor level Dwelling Units and to the exterior enclosure air barrier for top floor level Dwelling Units.

-If the volume of one or both of the spaces horizontally adjacent to a wall cavity meets this definition, then the volume of the wall cavity shall also be included.
-Otherwise, the volume of the wall cavity shall be excluded.
+If the volume of at least one of the spaces horizontally adjacent to a wall assembly meets this definition, and that volume is part of the Rated Dwelling Unit, then the volume of the wall assembly shall also be included.
+Otherwise, the volume of the wall assembly shall be excluded.

+Exception: If the volume of one of the spaces horizontally adjacent to a wall assembly is a Dwelling Unit other than the Rated Dwelling Unit, then the volume of that wall assembly shall be evenly divided between both adjacent Dwelling Units.

 The volume of an attic that is not air sealed and insulated at the roof deck shall be excluded.